Committee members 2018-19

 Solicitor and Registered Migration Agent 1570036

 Alexandra is a Solicitor and Registered Migration Agent who joined IARC in 2018.
-Alexandra is committed to providing greater access to legal services and bridging the justice gap for vulnerable migrants and asylum seekers.
-Since 2008, Alexandra has been involved in human rights, migration, refugee and administrative law in various capacities, including law lecturer of final year law students, investigative journalist, university research associate, legal commentator, lawyer and migration agent.
+Since 2008, Alexandra has been involved in human rights, migration, refugee and administrative law in various capacities, including law lecturer, investigative journalist, university research associate, legal commentator, lawyer and migration agent.
 Alexandra’s journalism has been nominated for two national awards and her ABC investigative work into suicide in detention made headline news internationally and culminated in the Commonwealth Ombudsman’s review of mental health of detainees in 2011.
-Following her admission as a solicitor in 2012, Alexandra has worked within a variety of different legal disciplines (including criminal law and civil litigation), from a range of perspectives (Non-profit, government and private practice) in different Australian and international jurisdictions (including Nauru, Bolivia and Argentina).
+Alexandra has worked within a variety of different legal disciplines including criminal law and civil litigation, from a range of perspectives (Non-profit, government and private practice) in different Australian and international jurisdictions (including Nauru, Bolivia and Argentina).
 She has contributed to projects that have been nominated for or won three professional awards.
-Alexandra’s professional background and is a testament to her dedication to the social justice sphere and furthering the public interest.
+Alexandra’s professional background is a testament to her dedication to social justice and furthering the public interest.

 Solicitor and Registered Migration Agent 1463298

 Joshua is a Solicitor and Registered Migration Agent who joined IARC in 2019.
 Josh came to IARC from the Refugee Advice and Casework Service (RACS), where he worked as a Senior Solicitor assisting people seeking asylum to apply for protection in Australia.
 Prior to working at RACS, Josh worked as a Solicitor in a commercial law firm.
 During his time there he provided pro bono legal assistance to the clients of RACS and the Homeless Persons’ Legal Service.